openbsd/xenocara/lib/mesa/docs/vulkan/dispatch.rst

 Dispatch
 =============

-This chapter attemtps to document the Vulkan dispatch infrastructure in the Mesa Vulkan runtime.
+This chapter attempts to document the Vulkan dispatch infrastructure in the Mesa Vulkan runtime.
 There are a lot of moving pieces here but the end result has proven quite effective for implementing all the various Vulkan API requirements.